jecki/DHParser/documentation_src/manuals/ebnf.rst

 ----------------------------------------------

-DHParser does by intention not contain support for semantic actions, because these can intrduce a context-sensitivity that can be hard to handle with a recursive descent parser and compiler-generation, where semtantiv actions might become useful is not the main domain of application for DHParser.
+DHParser does by intention not contain support for semantic actions, because these can introduce a context-sensitivity that can be hard to handle with a recursive descent parser and compiler-generation, where semtantiv actions might become useful is not the main domain of application for DHParser.
 (In case you are worried: There are a few documented but unadvertised loopholes